konradflis/Music-Classification/fma/README.md

 ### 3. Activate the Virtual Environment

-Select the created virtual environment in your IDE or activate it using:
+Select created virtual environment in your IDE or activate it using:

 ```bash
 poetry shell